ralphv/nodetastic/README.md

 ## Changelog

-* 1.0.1: Added support for promises and advanced format.
+* 1.0.1: Added support for promises, advanced format and case insensitive function resolving.

 * 1.0.0: Change to github